fcamara7/GeneidTRAINerDocker/README_geneidTRAINER.md

 **docker run -u $(id -u):$(id -g) -v $PWD/:/data -w /data geneidtrainerdocker -species M.cingulata -gff ./input/M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2 -fastas ./input/M.cingulata.4training.fa -results ./output/ -reduced no**

 Where **$PWD** is the user-selected working directory which inside the docker container is mounted as "/data".
-The command line above aslo assumes that the user created a directory called "input" in the $PWD where it placed the files used by "geneidTRAINer" (geneidtrainerdocker).
-The results are put into a directory called "output" also created by the user in the working directory $PWD
+The command line above also assumes that the user created a directory called **"input"** in the $PWD where it placed the files used by "geneidTRAINer" (geneidtrainerdocker).
+The results are put into a directory called **"output"** also created by the user in the working directory $PWD.

 the option **"-reduced no"** tells the program to run the training from the beginning.
 If after having trained geneid for the species of interest AT LEAST ONCE the user wishes to retrain it starting only at the point where the splice site and start profile length is selected it can do so by setting "-reduced" to YES (**-reduced yes**). _This will *ONLY* be useful when combined with using an external config file (i.e. -userdata .input/config.ext as described above) with user-selected profile start and end coordinates for any of the splice sites or startcodon (branch sites in a subser of fungi) and/or different minimum and maximum intron and intergenic sizes than those selected automatically by geneidTRAINer._